 From relatively minor cosmetic damage that can largely be ignored to serious issues that have rendered players’ systems useless, we’ve compiled a list of the most common problems that have befallen Switch owners.
 When applicable, we’ve also included possible solutions, though we must stress that anything involving taking apart a piece of your console could potentially make the problems worse or void your warranty.
+If you’ve encountered a problem, follow our guide below and we’ll have you playing your favorite Nintendo Switch games again in no time.

 Getting in touch with Nintendo